 - Top with extra cinnamon or pumpkin pie spice and enjoy!

-This version is a much healthier option with the added collagen and MCT oil than the beloved Starbucks PSL and uses real pumpkin.
+This version is a healthier option with the added collagen and MCT oil than the beloved Starbucks PSL and uses real pumpkin.
 I know Starbucks changed up their PSL recipe to use real pumpkin but it’s still kind of questionable how much of it is “real”.
-I’m not trying to bash Starbucks because I absolutely give them a lot of my money but it’s nice to make my own version at home every now and then.
+I love Starbucks drinks but it’s nice to make my own version at home every now and then.

 I’m not a morning person so you’re not going to catch me throwing this together Monday through Friday when I’m trying to rush out the door but I do like to make it on the weekends or at night when I’m ready to curl up for the night with a book.
-Yes, I drink coffee at night sometimes and nope it doesn’t keep me up at all.
-I can drink an espresso and fall right to sleep.
+Yes, I drink coffee at night sometimes, I know I probably shouldn’t but it really doesn’t keep me awake at night.

 If you’re in a pinch and craving pumpkin spice every day I suggest looking for Starbucks’ in-store ground coffee I shared last month.
 It’s a great substitute for busy mornings when I don’t have the time to froth up my milk and make lattes.